The Power of Facial Recognition and Analysis in Events

 Want to know how many people are at your event?
 You can get that number based on registration figures.
 But do you know many people are at each area of your event? (i.e. Getting refreshments, browsing merchandise, attending presentations and breakout sessions, and more.)

 The cameras you’ve placed around the event space have the answer.
 Better yet, they also know how many people are in each area – so you’ll have some solid analytics for optimising and planning future events.

 It gets even better.
-Facial recognition technology enables your cameras to not only count the number of faces it sees in a room – it also allows your cameras to identify the individuals at each of these spaces.
+Facial recognition technology enables your cameras to count the number of faces it sees in a room and identify the individuals in each of these spaces.

-This will make it possible for you to see if a participant is following the programme or wandering off to wherever they please.
-In terms of security, this also makes it easier to spot unauthorised personnel and attendees – and your security team can be proactively alerted of such incidents, rather than having to eyeball every participant.
+This will allow you to see if a participant is following the programme or wandering wherever they please.
+In terms of security, this also makes it easier to spot unauthorised personnel and attendees – and your security team can be proactively alerted of such incidents rather than having to eyeball every participant.
 (Which would not be humanly possible at all but the smallest of events.)

 Details, details, details